Peridotite: Composition

 Mantle peridotite is highly enriched in magnesium, with a typical magnesium number of 89.
 In other words, of the total content of iron plus magnesium, 89 mol% is magnesium.
 This is reflected in the composition of the mafic minerals making up the peridotite.

 Olivine is the essential mineral found in all peridotites.
-It is a magnesium orthosilicate containing some iron with the variable formula (Mg,Fe)2SiO4.
+It is an iron-magnesium orthosilicate with the variable formula (Mg,Fe)2SiO4.
 The magnesium-rich olivine of peridotites is typically olive-green in color.

 Pyroxenes are chain silicates having the variable formula (Ca,Na,Fe^{II},Mg)(Cr,Al,Fe^{III},Mg,Mn,Ti,V)Si2O6 comprising a large group of different minerals.
 These are divided into orthopyroxenes (with an orthorhombic crystal structure) and clinopyroxenes (with a monoclinic crystal structure).
 This distinction is important in the classification of pyroxene peridotites since clinopyroxene melts more easily than orthopyroxene or olivine.
 The most common orthopyroxene is enstatite, Mg2Si2O6, in which iron substitutes for some of the magnesium.
 The most important clinopyroxene is diopside, CaMgSi2O6, again with some substitution of iron for magnesium (hedenbergite, FeCaSi2O6).
 Ultramafic rock in which the fraction of pyroxenes exceeds 60% are classified as pyroxenites rather than peridotites.
 Pyroxenes are typically dark in color.

 Hornblende is an amphibole, a group of minerals resembling pyroxenes but with a double chain structure incorporating water.
 Hornblende itself has a highly variable composition, ranging from tschermakite (Ca2(Mg,Fe)3Al2Si6Al2O22(OH)2) to pargasite (NaCa2(Mg,Fe)4AlSi6Al2O22(OH)2) with many other variations in composition.
 It is present in peridotite mostly as a consequence of alteration by hydrous fluids.

 Although peridotites are classified by their content of olivine, pyroxenes, and hornblende, a number of other mineral families are characteristically present in peridotites and may make up a significant fraction of their composition.
 For example, chromite is sometimes present in amounts of up to 50%.
 (A chromite composition above 50% reclassifies the rock as a peridotitic chromitite.)
 Other common accessory minerals include spinel, garnet, biotite, or magnetite.
 A peridotite containing significant amounts of one of these minerals may have its classification refined accordingly; for example, if a lhertzolite contains up to 5% spinel, it is a spinel-bearing lhertzolite, while for amounts up to 50%, it would be classified as a spinel lhertzolite.
 The accessory minerals can be useful for estimating the depth of formation of the peridotite.
 For example, the aluminium in lhertzolite is present as plagioclase at depths shallower than about 20 km, while it is present as spinel between 20 km and 60 km and as garnet below 60 km.